bhattsameer/bhattsameer.github.io/_posts/2021/2021-02-14-client-side-encryption-bypass-part-2.markdown

 Hi, this is [Debugger](https://github.com/bhattsameer) ready to debug JavaScript.

 In this blog we will continue from where we left in [Part-1](https://github.com/bhattsameer/bhattsameer.github.io/blob/main/_posts/2021/2021-01-01-client-side-encryption-bypass-part-1.markdown) of this client side encryption bypass series.
-We will see some cool tips and tricks related to [DevTools](https://developers.google.com/web/tools/chrome-devtools), which will be really helpful when you try break the encryption logic on your own.
+We will see some cool tips and tricks related to [DevTools](https://developers.google.com/web/tools/chrome-devtools), which will be helpful when you try break the encryption logic on your own.

 ```
  Debugger is always your BestFriend.